0x1eef/ryo.rb/README.md

 require "ryo/core_ext/object"

 ##
-# Create a new object, with no prototype.
+# Create an instance of Object, with no prototype.
 # On this object, define the property "eat".
 fruit = Object.create(nil, {
   eat: lambda { "nomnom" }